jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 -------------------------

-Traditional cooperativity simulates binding where one A binding to one MT influences the binding of another A to a neighboring MT.
+Traditional cooperativity simulates binding where one A binding to one MT dimer influences the binding of another A to a neighboring MT dimer.
 For the purposes of this model only interactions between two As are considered.

 .. image:: $(IMAGES)/running-cooperativity
    :width: 1.927in